Hey Jason: How Do You Come Up With My Listing Price?

 I also look at how fast each home sold, and how close it landed to its first asking price.
 That tells me how to set the strategy for yours.

-Here is what that looked like across Calgary in June 2026, for detached homes under $800,000:
+Here is what that looked like across Calgary from June 1 through August 15, 2026, for detached homes under $800,000:

 Days on market Sales Sold vs original asking Sold at or above asking

 Source: MLS® sold data, Pillar 9 / CREB®.
-June 2026.
+June 1 – August 15, 2026.
 Detached only.
 Original list under $800,000.
 City of Calgary.
 Figures believed accurate at time of writing; not intended as an appraisal.

 The pattern is hard to miss.